antscloud/fretboardgtr/README.md

     F.draw()
     F.save()

 :warning: The default name of the svg is default.svg.
-Be careful to not have a file whit this name already existing.
+Be careful to not have a file with this name already existing.

 <p align="center">
   <img src="img/chord_degree_name.svg" width=40%  height=auto />